 It is now easy to see that existential reasoning goes beyond the finitist standpoint.
-This transcending of the finitist standpoint takes place already when any existence assertion is made without a more exact determination of the existence claim, as for example when asserting that there is at least one prime number in every infinite arithmetic sequence if a, b are relatively prime numbers.
+This transcending of the finitist standpoint already takes place with any existence proposition which is put forward without a more exact determination of the existence claim, as for example with the thoerem that there is at least one prime number in every infinite arithmetic sequence if a and b are relatively prime numbers.